Jeff Shell: 60 Minutes controversy

-President of Paramount Skydance Corporation
+President of Paramount Skydance

 On July 7, 2024, Paramount's board approved the deal to merge with Skydance.
 The deal will close in two phases: first, a group of investors from Skydance will pay $2.4 billion in cash to purchase National Amusements, the parent company of Paramount Global; second, Paramount Global will pay its Class A and Class B stockholders $4.5 billion in cash and shares.
 In addition, Paramount will add $1.5 billion in primary capital to its balance sheet.
 The second phase will see an all-stock merger between Skydance Media and Paramount, valued at $4.75 billion.
 Equity holders in Skydance will get 317 million Class B shares, with a market value of $15 per share.
 Paramount Global would have 45 days to look for better or matching offers from other bidders before finalizing.
 If Paramount were to find a better offer, Skydance would be entitled to a $400 million breakup fee payout from the company.
 David Ellison would become chairman and CEO of the combined company with Shell as president.

 According to Paramount Global, the merger will inject significant capital into Paramount, helping to address its debt and enabling investments in new content and technologies.
 It will support Paramount Global's expansion into other entertainment industries, such as animation, sports and video games, where it currently has less presence.
 Ellison's vision is for the new company "to be both a media and technology enterprise".
 Skydance will benefit from greater resources and infrastructure, allowing it to produce more large-scale content.
 Additionally, Skydance will gain from Paramount's brands, intellectual property, and distribution network.

+On March 9, 2026, Jeff Shell was sued for $150M by R.J.
+Cipriani, a man claiming that Shell refused to help him produce a television series (entitled, Star Serenade), shared non-public information about the Paramount/Warner Bros merger, as well as for failing to pay Cipriani for crisis communications services.

+On April 8, 2026, as a result of the lawsuit by Cipriani, Shell departed from Paramount Skydance.

+On April 14, 2026, Hollywood mogul Ari Emanuel was hit with a subpoena in the RJ Cipriani–Jeff Shell civil case.
+Cipriani’s attorneys are calling for the WME and TKO chief to appear for a deposition lasting up to seven hours on May 19 at their Beverly Hills law offices.